London Children In Care Council

 Programme of work

-Activities – the following activities are a suggested guideline to any future developments based on the existing work that has taken place to date and suggestions from the young people who have been involved across the work.
+Activities – The following activities are proposals and guidelines to future developments based on existing work and suggestions from the young people we work with, as well as recent developments.

 5. Regional Influence – in line with the key areas of priority identified with the young people we will establish a number of links where young people can help shape regional priorities i.e. Healthy London Partnership, London Funders and also the Youth-Led Hustings for the Mayoral Elections.